CanisMinor-1037/Primitive-Polynomial-Search-Tool/README.md

 2. 'python app.py'
 *Then click on the link 'http://localhost:5050/'.
 *The website provides five services:
-1.Find All: Search For All Primitive Polynomials on GF(p^m)
+1.Find All: Search For All Primitive Polynomials over GF(p^m)
-2.Find One: Search For A Primitive Polynomial on GF(p^m)
+2.Find One: Search For A Primitive Polynomial over GF(p^m)
-3.Num-Term: Search For Num-Term Primitive Polynomials On GF(p^m)
+3.Num-Term: Search For Num-Term Primitive Polynomials Over GF(p^m)
-4.Conway:   Select A Conway Polynomial On GF(p)
+4.Conway:   Select A Conway Polynomial Over GF(p)
-5.Judge:    Judge Whether A Polynomial Is Primitive On GF(p^m)
+5.Judge:    Judge Whether A Polynomial Is Primitive Over GF(p^m)
 *Please select a item of the navbar by clicking on it.
 *Then set values for arguments on the selected page:
 1.GF: 'characteristic^degree', such as '2','2^7','3^11'.